a-e-tsvetkov/suka/Main.md

 where `Err` is enum `enum Err {ERROR_CODE1}`, but it can be be more complex and contain any specific details like message, timestamp, service name etc.

-Pay attention that in `andThen` method type for failure of both service should be same, otherwise we will need to convert first failure into second one to return from method.
+Please note that in `andThen` method type for failure of both service should be same, otherwise we will need to convert first failure into second one to return from method.

 #### That's all folks